Almost 50% are Unaware it is Too High

-Researchers found that almost half of people with hypertension are unaware of their condition and, among those identified; very few are taking enough treatment to control their condition.
-Only32 percent of patients who were aware of the fact that they had high blood pressure were effectively keeping their condition under control.
+Researchers found that almost half of people with hypertension are unaware of their condition, and among those identified, very few are taking enough treatment to control their condition.
+Only 32 percent of patients who were aware of the fact that they had high blood pressure were effectively keeping their condition under control.

-The findings are troubling and demonstrate a need for systematic efforts to better detect, and treat, those with high blood pressure.
+The findings are troubling and demonstrate a need for systematic efforts to better detect and treat those with high blood pressure.

 On blood pressure issues in America, the Center for Disease Control (CDC) found: